vmencik/m101j-hw2-3/README.md

 As in the original Java + Spark version of the assignment, your task is to implement the missing data access logic in `UserDAO`.
 Look for occurences of `XXX WORK HERE` in `app/models/user.scala`.

+You still need running mongod with the data provided by the official course's page.
+The only difference is the blog's web application.

 Running the Play application and the validation script
 ------------------------------------------------------
 After you're done with the implmentation you need to run the application and the validation script (`validate.py`) that